Love to Hate, Hate to Love.

 (01)

-This project investigates emotional dualities through the metaphor of a pendulum, translating the swing between love and hate into spatial proportion and material form.
-By studying imbalance and mapping its rhythm into folded structures, it explores how psychological tension can be visualized and held within physical design.
+My research focused on translating this invisible swing into spatial proportion and material form.
+By studying the physics of imbalance and mapping its rhythm into folded structures, I explored how psychological tension could be captured and held within a physical design object.

 /